-These banana chocolate chip cookies are soft, chewy, and delicious.
+These chocolate chip banana cookies are soft, chewy, and delicious.
 Perfect for packing in lunches!

 Since we had the apartment though, we were able to make meals for ourselves.
-And we did eat out as well, but there wasn’t the pressure of “Oh no, we need to figure out lunch AND dinner again today!
+And we did eat out occasionally as well, but there wasn’t the pressure of “Oh no, we need to figure out lunch AND dinner again today!
 Where do we go?”
 It was just a much more relaxed situation since we had a place to cook.

-- Preheat the oven to 350 degrees.
+Preheat the oven to 350 degrees.
 Line a cookie sheet with parchment paper.

-- Put the ripe banana in a mixing bowl and use a fork to mash it well.
+Put the ripe banana in a mixing bowl and use a fork to mash it well.

-- Add the coconut sugar, vanilla extract, and softened buttery spread.
+Add the coconut sugar, vanilla extract, and softened buttery spread.
 Stir well until combined.

-- Add the gluten free flour, salt, and baking soda.
+Add the gluten free flour, salt, and baking soda.
 Stir well, then add the dairy free chocolate chips and stir again.

 Drop dough by rounded tablespoonfuls onto the cookie sheet.
 Bake at 350 degrees for 10-12 minutes.

-- Let cool on the cookie sheet for a few minutes before moving to a wire rack to finish cooling.
+Let cool on the cookie sheet for a few minutes before moving to a wire rack to finish cooling.

 Store cookies in an airtight container.